-Who can get short-term health insurance in Illinois
+Who can buy short-term health insurance in Illinois?

 Short-term health insurance in Illinois is available to residents who meet pre-established underwriting guidelines set forward by insurers.
 For residents of the Land of Lincoln, this generally means short-term plans are available for those under 65 years old (some insurers put the age limit at 64 years; Medicare coverage becomes available for most Americans once they turn 65) and in fairly good health.

 Short-term health medical insurance plans typically include blanket exclusions for pre-existing conditions, so for someone who needs certain medical care or has pre-existing conditions these plans may be inadequate – we recommend you seek out a policy that will cover those healthcare needs.

 Do you need health insurance coverage in Illinois outside of the annual open enrollment period for ACA-compliant major medical plans (November 1 to January 15)?
 First, check your eligibility for a special enrollment period that would allow you to enroll in an ACA-compliant plan.
 There are a variety of qualifying life events that will trigger a special enrollment period and allow you to buy a plan through the health insurance exchange in Illinois.
 These plans are purchased on a month-to-month basis, so you can enroll in one (with a premium subsidy if you’re eligible) even if you’re only going to need it for a few months before another policy takes effect.

 When should I consider buying short-term health insurance in Illinois?